UC Davis continues long roadtrip with matchup against UND

 Kevin Daft, one of the top quarterbacks in UC Davis history and a longtime assistant coach at the University of California, returned to his alma mater for the 2012 season and enters his fifth year on the coaching staff.
 He assumed offensive coordinator duties under new head coach Ron Gould after serving as co-offensive coordinator and wide receivers coach in 2012.

-Daft helped rejuvenate the UC Davis running attack for the second straight season.
-Under his direction, the Aggies enjoyed their best running game in more than a decade (152.3 ypg) while featuring running back Gabe Manzanares who rushed for 1,285 yards, 10 touchdowns and was named the Big Sky Newcomer of the Year.
-Manzanares enters the 2014 campaign on College Football Performance Award watch lists as a running back and all-purpose runner and is a preseason All-Big Sky selection and repeated third-team postseason honors.
+Daft has helped rejuvenate the UC Davis running attack.
+Under his direction, the Aggies enjoyed their best running game in more than a decade (152.3 ypg) while featuring running back Gabe Manzanares who rushed for 1,285 yards, 10 touchdowns and was named the Big Sky Newcomer of the Year in 2013.
+Manzanares entered the 2014 campaign on College Football Performance Award watch lists as a running back and all-purpose runner, was a preseason All-Big Sky selection and repeated third-team postseason honors.

 Daft helped oversee and Aggie offense in 2012 that averaged 136.5 ypg. on the ground, a marked improvement from the previous season.
 The passing game also flourished once again, averaging 233.5 ypg., 38th-best among FCS teams.
 Included in UC Davis' output was an impressive effort at Idaho State when the Aggies amassed 35 first downs, 331 rushing yards and 309 more through the air while beating the Bengals 52-45.